ramtinJ95/opencode-tokenscope/README.md

 ## Updating

+### Quick Update (v1.2.1+)

-If you already have the plugin installed, run the local update script:
+If you have v1.2.1 or later installed, use the local update script:

 ```bash
 ~/.config/opencode/plugin/install.sh --update
 ```

-Or use the remote script:
+### Update from v1.2.0 or Earlier

+Use the remote script (this will also install the local update script for future use):

 ```bash
 curl -sSL https://raw.githubusercontent.com/ramtinJ95/opencode-tokenscope/main/install.sh | bash -s -- --update
 ```

 Both methods download the latest plugin files while skipping dependency installation (faster).

+### Full Reinstall

 For a full reinstall (if you're having issues):